 The neighborhood of Rosedale is located adjacent to Hyde Park.
 Not only is this community one of the safest places to live in Austin, but its historical neighborhood also offers students the nostalgia of the suburbs with the closeness to UT.

-When it comes to Austin student housing, Rosedale is a top pick for students.
+When it comes to Austin student home, Rosedale is a top pick for students.
 For starters, rent tends to be around 10% lower than the rest of Austin, but the area still offers nightlife, outdoor, and dining opportunities for young people, which will come in handy if you’ll be hosting a dinner for your frat or sorority.

 If you’re looking for an urban vibe, Downtown Austin is the place for you.
 Downtown is located just about 5 minutes from UT, making it a great choice for students who want to live close to the entertaining scene of Austin’s famed 6th Street.

-As for Austin student housing choices, there are plenty of apartments for rent; however, renting comes at a premium to live in the heart of Austin.
+As for housing options choices, there are plenty of apartments for rent; however, renting comes at a premium to live in the heart of Austin.
 If you’re into city living, with a side of nightlife, the arts, food trucks, and an occasional farmer’s market or Whole Foods run, then downtown sounds like a good idea to us!

 If you’re an aspiring homebody, Clarksville is calling your name.
 Students, young professionals, and new families alike love this Austin neighborhood because it feels like, well, a quintessential neighborhood.
-Its streets are lined with mature trees, and residents prefer walking and biking to driving any day so you can live out your Desperate Housewives fantasy (just hold the drama).
+Its streets are lined with mature trees, and residents prefer walking and biking to driving any day so you can live out your sitcom fantasy (just hold the drama).

 If you’ve haven’t chilled at the Barton Springs Pool at Zilker Park, what are you waiting for?
 Barton Springs is just one of the many things that attract people to the Zilker neighborhood.
 Students, young families, and older generations love Zilker for its proximity to the park, restaurants, shops, cafes, and more.
 This neighborhood is also host to the annual Austin City Limits music festival held each fall.

-Zilker has generous options in the Austin student housing realm, which again, come at a premium with the average rent being 17% above the Austin average.
+Zilker has generous options in the student housing realm, which again, come at a premium with the average rent being 17% above the Austin average.
 But with all you get in the Zilker neighborhood, maybe consider living with roommates to split the cost of renting and splurge on a bicycle to make the 4.5-mile commute to the UT campus.

 8. Bouldin Creek